wp-plugins/yet-another-stars-rating/readme.txt

 5. Ranking reviews

 == Changelog ==

+= 0.5.9 =
+* New feature: When writing a post or a page it's now possible to select the category that you're reviewing.
+This is a good improvement for SEO.
+* Fixed loader when importing gd star rating data
+* Fixed loader in yasr-settings-page

 = 0.5.8 =
 * Changed description in yasr shortcode generator (transaltor please take a look to the .po file) and other languages fix.